 Don’t Ever Sell an Upgrade

-American Airlines corporate security constantly monitors channels where people attempt to sell or trade upgrades, and your AAdvantage account may get flagged if you participate in such behavior.
-While the payout may be quick in the short term, it’s best not to partake in such behavior as it could jeopardize the status of your entire frequent flyer account and any miles inside.
+The airline’s corporate security team constantly monitors channels where people attempt to sell or trade upgrades, and your AAdvantage account may get flagged if you participate in such behavior.
+While the payout may be quick in the short term, it’s best not to partake in such behavior as it could jeopardize the status of your entire frequent flyer account and any miles you have within it.

 Many people lose their accounts each year due to selling or purchasing these upgrades, so make sure you’re wise to the rules of the program!

-The systemwide upgrade is certainly one of the most coveted elite benefits of top-tier frequent flyer status in the AAdvantage program, and its value can be in the several thousands of dollars if used correctly on long premium flights.
+The systemwide upgrade is certainly one of the most coveted elite benefits of top-tier status in the AAdvantage program, and its value can be in the several thousands of dollars if used to its maximum potential.